pantsel/konnect-portal-ops-cli/README.md

 | Variable    | Description                                                                     |
 | ----------- | ------------------------------------------------------------------------------- |
 | `LOG_LEVEL` | Logging verbosity level (`DEBUG`, `INFO`, `WARNING`, `ERROR`).
 Default: `INFO`. |

-## Logging

-Logs are output to the console, and the verbosity is controlled by the `LOG_LEVEL` environment variable.
-Available levels are:

-- `DEBUG`: Detailed information for troubleshooting.
-- `INFO`: General operational messages (default).
-- `WARNING`: Non-critical issues.
-- `ERROR`: Critical errors that prevent execution.

-## Error Handling

-The CLI includes robust error handling and will:

-- Log errors with a descriptive message.
-- Exit with a non-zero status code in case of failures.

 ## Local Development